Parking Frequently Asked Questions

 Accessible parking is provided in many off-street parking locations in the Penrith City Centre.
 For further information on the location of accessible parking view the Penrith City Centre Parking Map page.

 Council is working to build and support a City that is accessible and inclusive for everyone in our community.
-Find out more about our Access Committee and Inclusion Action Plan, as well as facilities, activities and initiatives supporting people with disability in Penrith on the Accessible Penrith page.
+Visit the Accessible Penrith page to find out more about our Access Committee and Inclusion Action Plan, as well as facilities, activities and initiatives supporting people with disability in Penrith.

 Does Council provide any form of parking permit for residents or visitors?